DB2 Reverse ETL Setup

 - Open your Segment workspace.

-- Navigate to Connections > Sources and select the Reverse ETL tab.
+- Navigate to Connections > Sources then select the Reverse ETL tab.

 - Click + Add Reverse ETL source.